 Our provider network is there to give you the care you need.
 You can find network providers and see important information about them by logging in to your member website.
 There you'll find our online provider directory.
 See the Contact us section for more information.
-Your cost share will be lower when you use a network provider.

-You choose a network PCP to oversee your care.
+You may choose a PCP to oversee your care.
 Your PCP will provide routine care and send you to other providers when you need specialized care.
+You don't have to get care through your PCP.
+You may go directly to network providers.
 Your plan may pay a bigger share for covered services you get through your PCP, so choose a PCP as soon as you can.